custom-components/ble_monitor/info.md

 Changed:

-Added the ability to specify a list for a `hci_interface` option, that is, now it is possible to collect data from several interfaces simultaneously:
+Added the ability to specify a list for a `hci_interface` option, that is, now it is possible to collect data from multiple interfaces simultaneously:

 ```yaml
   sensor: